 Key aspects of human development, such as poverty and lack of education, are found to be associated with risk of exploitation.
 Policies that address these issues may indirectly contribute to getting us closer to achieving Target 8.7.

 The Human Development Index (HDI) is a summary measure of achievements in three key dimensions of human development: (1) a long and healthy life; (2) access to knowledge; and (3) a decent standard of living.
 Human development can factor into issues of severe labour exploitation in multiple ways.

-The most recent year of the HDI, 2015, shows that the average human development score in Turkey is 0.767.
-This score indicates that human development is high.
+The most recent year of the HDI, 2019, shows that the average human development score in Turkey is 0.820.
+This score indicates that human development is very high.

 HDI Education Index (Source: UNDP)

 Lack of education and illiteracy are key factors that make both children and adults more vulnerable to exploitive labour conditions.

 As the seminal ILO report Profits and Poverty explains:

 “Adults with low education levels and children whose parents are not educated are at higher risk of forced labour.
 Low education levels and illiteracy reduce employment options for workers and often force them to accept work under poor conditions.
 Furthermore, individuals who can read contracts may be in a better position to recognize situations that could lead to exploitation and coercion.”

 The bars on the chart represent the Education Index score and the line traces the mean years of education in Turkey over time.

 Decent work, a major component of SDG 8 overall, has clear implications on the forms of exploitation within Target 8.7.
 Identifying shortcomings in equitable, safe and stable employment can be a step in the right direction towards achieving Target 8.7.